-- IFRS 9 Financial Instruments
+IFRS 9 Financial Instruments

-Elimination of lease liabilities from the accounts of the lessee to apply paragraph 3.3.3 and recognise any resulting gain or loss in profit or loss.
+Elimination of lease liabilities from the accounts of the lessee

+Paragraph 2.1 of IFRS 9 has been amended to clarify that, when the lessee has determined that a lease liability has been extinguished in accordance with IFRS 9, the lessee is required to apply paragraph 3.3.3 and recognise any resulting gain or loss in profit or loss.
 However, the amendment does not address how a lessee distinguishes between a lease modification as defined in IFRS 16 and a settlement of a lease liability in accordance with IFRS 9.
 An entity shall apply the amendments for annual periods beginning on or after 1 January 2026.
 Earlier application is permitted.